mrussotti/Summit-Street-Fitness-2.0/README.md

 # Summit Street Fitness

+### Most updated changes will be on the develop branch

 Project Goal: Replace the role of a bodybuilding coach in the form of a website

 Advantages: